 Course Code CSE510 Course Title Database Design & Management system Type of Course PC LTP 400 Credits 4 Course Prerequisites Basic knowledge of Database and relational database management system Course Objectives This course is intended to provide an understanding of the current theory and practice of database management systems, a solid technical overview of database management systems.
 In addition to technical concerns, more general issues are emphasized.
-These include data independence, integrity, security, recovery, performance, database design principles and database administration Course Outcome (CO) The learner will be able to- Explain the features of database management systems and Relational database.
-Analyze the existing design of a database schema using ER diagrams and apply concepts of normalization to design an optimal database.
-Identify the need of Concurrent transactions and locking and explain their types, advantages and disadvantages Formulate query, using SQL, solutions to a broad range of query and data update problems.
+These include data independence, integrity, security, recovery, performance, database design principles and database administration.
+Course Outcome (CO) The learner will be able to- Explain the features of database management systems ar database.
+Analyze the existing design of a database schema using and apply concepts of normalization to design an optima Identify the need of Concurrent transactions and locking their types, advantages and disadvantages Formulate query, using SQL, solutions to a broad range data update problems.
 Explain Spatial and Multimedia databases

-Introduction :Introduction to DBMS, RDBMS, Types of DBMS and their advantages and disadvantages, Types of relational query language, E-R Diagram, Keys, Normalization, Query optimization
+Introduction: Introduction to DBMS, RDBMS, Types of DBMS and their advantages and disadvantages, Types of relational query language, E-R Diagram, Keys, Normalization, Query optimization